eonk/dar_book/docs/06-hypothesis_testing.md

 >"the null hypothesis is that the defendant is innocent...
 The evidence takes the form of facts that seem to contradict the presumption of innocence.
 For us" (researchers) "this means collecting data...
 The next step is to judge the evidence.
 Evaluating the evidence is the responsibility of the jury in a trial, but if falls on your shoulders in hypothesis testing.
 The jury considers the evidence in light of the presumption of innocence and judges whether the evidence against the defendant would be plausible if the defendant were in fact innocent.
 Like the jury, you ask, **'Could these data plausibly have happened by chance if the null hypothesis were true?'** If they are unlikely to have occurred, then the evidence raises a reasonable doubt about the null hypothesis.
 Ultimately, you must make a decision.
 The standard of beyond a reasonable doubt is wonderfully ambiguous...
 But when you ask the same question of your null hypothesis, you have the advantage of being able to quantify exactly how surprising the evidence would be were the null hypothesis true" (De Veaux et al. 2012: 479)

 So, in hypothesis testing we look at our observed sample data.
 In our case, we look at the difference in fear of violent crime for males and females and we ask ourselves the question: is the observed difference likely to have come from a population where the real difference is zero (as our null hypothesis specifies)?
 As you can see, testing against the null gives us the advantage of testing against a specific value.
-We can compare the value that we observe with zero, the precise value hypothesised by the null hypothesis. *The downsise of it is that few things are exactly the same in nature.* So to say that the level of fear of crime in men and women is probably not exactly the same (e.g., a difference of zero) is arguably not always going to give us the answer that we want.
+We can compare the value that we observe with zero, the precise value hypothesised by the null hypothesis. *The downsise of it is that few things are exactly the same in nature*.
+So to say that the level of fear of crime in men and women is probably not exactly the same (e.g., a difference of zero) is arguably not always going to give us the answer that we want.

 4. **The fundamental step in hypothesis testing, therefore, is the question: are the observed data surprising, given the null hypothesis?
 And the key question is to determine exactly how likely the data we observed would be were the null hypothesis a true model of the world**